Trevorboeije/Project-B-Application-cinema/README.md

 - Push your own branch

 Before you update the master branch, the development branch must have been tested completely and it must be working completely!

+Checkout to your own branch
+- Open git bash in your git project folder
+- type "git fetch"
+- type "git checkout {your branch name(without curly quotes)}